iaifi/iaifi.github.io/ecec.md

 ## Mentorship Resources
 Check out the resources we have compiled on the [Career Support Page](https://iaifi.org/career-support.html#mentorship-resources).

-## Ethics and Social Responsibility
+## Ethical and Social Responsibility

 IAIFI appreciates that the responsible and ethical conduct of research is critical, not only for scientific excellence, but also to maintain the public's trust in science.
 This goes beyond generating and disseminating knowledge with rigor and integrity; it also includes protecting intellectual property from inappropriate disclosure and treating everyone involved in the scientific process fairly and with respect.